yffaffy/rollbar/readme.txt

 = Disclaimer =

 This plugin is a community driven contribution.
-All rights reserve to Rollbar.
+All rights reserved to [Rollbar](https://rollbar.com/).

 == Installation ==